-Core Profession Specific 5.6.1 assessments and plans Profession-specific services, a listed in the National Board's 5.6.2 regulatory plan and annual budget.
+Core Profession Specific 5.6.1 .1 Coordinate the development of Board level profession risk assessments and plans Profession-specific serv as listed in the National 5.6.2 Review and implement all necessary insurances including, but not limited to: Professional Indemnity Directors and Officers Crime Cyber Liability Business Travel Workers compensation Corporate Practices Protection Industrial Special Risk Board's regulatory plan and annual budget.
 5.6.3 Business continuity planning, preparation, response and recovery approaches for any form of critical incident

-1 Major projects are those classified as high value and high risk to the National Scheme and will generally require a detailed business case.
+&lt;sup>1Major projects are those classified as high value and high risk to the National Scheme and will generally require a detailed business case.
 For these projects, at each Stage Gate, a review is undertaken: assessing the project against its specified objectives at the particular stage in the project's life cycle, identifying early the areas that may require corrective action and validating that a project is ready to progress successfully to the next stage.